tareq97-zz/Tasks/README.md

     * drop to drop_rand
     * loop to loop_123.

-Below steps show how the wasm interpreter is adapted with drop_rand and loop_123.
-This file can be regenerated using the gen-s-parser.py.
-By simply running the command python gen-s-parser.py

 **STEP 1:** Find the file gen-s-parser.py in the [binaryen/scripts/gen-s-parser.py](https://github.com/WebAssembly/binaryen/tree/master/scripts)

 **STEP 2:** Update the method named instruction_parser() in gen-s-parser.py file with below shown code.
 It will update the instruction with a tag [for example here the tag for drop is _rand and for loop it is _123].
 So for now updated the code as shown below in the gen-s-parser.py file: